minghanz/minghanz.github.io/_pages/about.md

 Hello!

 I am a robot vision researcher interested in building object-centric 3D representations as the foundation for robot perception, reasoning, and action.
-My work focuses on developing robust spatial understanding, such as geometry, pose, physical properties, and dynamics models, in visually challenging environments by incorporating data-driven 3D priors and physics-based reasoning.
-My goal is to enable efficient and generalizable robot manipulation in cluttered environments.
+My work focuses on developing robust spatial understanding, such as geometry, pose, physical properties, and dynamics models, in visually challenging environments by incorporating data-driven 3D priors and real-world structures, such as symmetry and physics.
+My goal is to enable efficient and generalizable robot operation in cluttered environments.

 My research explores two main directions:
-- Leveraging symmetry as a strong prior for efficient object-centric 3D scene understanding.
+- Leveraging symmetry as a strong prior for efficient and reliable world understanding.
 - Test-time update of scene understanding through embodied interactions and physics-based reasoning.

 I am currently a Postdoctoral Researcher at the GRASP Lab, University of Pennsylvania, advised by [Michael Posa](https://www.grasp.upenn.edu/people/michael-posa/), and an Assistant Research Scientist at the University of Michigan, advised by [Maani Ghaffari](https://name.engin.umich.edu/people/ghaffari-maani/).
 I received my Ph.D. in Mechanical Engineering from the University of Michigan, advised by [Huei Peng](https://huei.engin.umich.edu/) and Maani Ghaffari.